SloSte34/Learning-NextJS-Movie-App-2022/README.md

-#NextJS Introduction Project
+#This project is made for learning and practicing NextJS in 2022.
-#For Learning and Studying NextJS
+#Following Online Class of 'Nomadcoders.co'